C0mpi11er/ObsidianNotes/PortSwigger_WebSecurity/Authentication/Resetting user password.md

 ->>sometimes the url shows a name of the user password being reset changin that can change the user...and reset another user password

-->>failure to validate reset form token(cookies) can be exploitable ....check cookies or map how the process work ti find vulnerablility sometimes names change or no cookie validation
+->>failure to validate reset form token(cookies) can be exploitable ....check cookies or map how the process work to find vulnerablility sometimes names change or no cookie validation